madhav48/MRT_RRT/README.md

-This repo basically contains two ros packages aruco interfaces and aruco markers.
+This repo basically contains two ros packages aruco_interfaces and aruco_markers.

-Aruco interfaces is only for defining datatype of custom msg / service..
+aruco_interfaces is only for defining datatype of custom msg / service..

-Aruco markers contains 3 nodes and 1 helper files..
+aruco_markers contains 3 nodes and 1 helper files..

   - infoserver --> Server node which takes image as input and returns back the coordinates of aruco markers present in the image.
     -  Also it opens a cv2 window in which the image is diplayed along with rectangles drawn over detected aruco markers.